softonic/laravel-intelligent-scraper/README.md

 The dataset is composed by `url` and `data`.
 * The `url` part is simple, you just need to indicate the url from where you obtained the data.
 * The `type` part gives a item name to the current dataset.
 This allows you to define multiple types.
+* The `variat` identifies the page variant.
+The identifier is a sha1 hash build based in the xpath used to get the data.
 * The `data` part is where you indicate what data and assign the label that you want to get.
 The data could be a list of items or a single item.